Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: Future Work

-Research topics to spawn off the proposed is vast, to say the least; the specifics suggested here are limited by our perception.
-We expect scholars and experts of different domains to seek out paradigms not thought of by us in the moment.
-Hence, whether it be an improved variant of adapting templates and feature fusion (\eg like in~\cite{xiong2017good}), deciding when to fuse, a new method of integration, along with the integration details, are open research questions.
-The data outweighs the benchmarks.
-This is by design, as the resource will be made available for researchers.
-Even a complete characterization of the contents (\ie ablation studies) like on the effects of template sizes, media type versus relationship types, or even high-level interpretations (\eg smiling faces versus neutral).
+Besides, questions concerning bias-- trends as a function of gender and ethnicity; properly securing family data, addressing areas of privacy and protection.
+Furthermore, studies on differences between a diverse pool versus a search pool of mostly similar faces-- whether it be a closer look at the effects of age for different relationship types, quantifying the similarity of specific features across different subgroups, and its effects on appearance (\ie visual data) and speech (\ie audio data).
+As has been a focus in recent works~\cite{robinson2021balancing, DBLP:journals/corr/abs-2102-02320}, considerations of bias across subgroups, along with attempts to acquire a balanced set of families with respect to individual demographics~ .

-\subsection{Conclusion}
+Research topics to spawn off the proposed are vast; the specifics suggested here are limited by our imagination.
+We expect scholars and experts of other domains to see paradigms not mentioned here: whether it be an improved variant of adapting templates and feature fusion (\eg~\cite{xiong2017good}), deciding when to fuse, a new method of integration, along with the integration details, are all open research questions.

-We introduced new paradigms (\ie template-based) for kin-based vision tasks with the proposed \ac{fiwmm} database - an extension of the large-scale \ac{fiw} image collection, \ac{fiwmm} contains audio, video (\ie face tracks), audio-visual (\ie face-speech aligned), and text transcripts for 2 or more members from 120 / 1,000 families of \ac{fiw}.
-Our laneling pipeline uses evidence from all modalities via a simple feedback schema based on the labeled data of \ac{fiw}.
-Benchmarks show improved performance with each added media type, which, furthermore, is then improved further by early fusion. \ac{fiwmm} marks another major milestone for the kin-based problems space that welcomes a wider-range of experts to the domain.
+\section{Conclusion}